IgniteUI/help-topics/topics/02_Controls/igMap/01_Adding_igMap.md

 **Topics**

--	[Ignite UI Overview](NetAdvantage-for-jQuery-Overview.html): General information on the Ignite UI™ library.
+-	[%%ProductName%% Overview](NetAdvantage-for-jQuery-Overview.html): General information on the %%ProductName%%™ library.

--	[Using JavaScript Resouces in Ignite UI](Deployment-Guide-JavaScript-Resources.html): This topic provides general guidance on adding required JavaScript resources to use controls from the Ignite UI library.
+-	[Using JavaScript Resouces in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html): This topic provides general guidance on adding required JavaScript resources to use controls from the %%ProductName%% library.

 -	[igMap Overview](Overview-igMap.html): This topic provides conceptual information about the `igMap` control including its main features, minimum requirements, and user interaction capabilities.